Protonk/sr-characters/New/wizard.md

 - 7 to dodge

 ____
-####Handle:

-Jolee

 ####Bio:

 This guy is a regular runner.
 Middle income, a shitty car, fake licenses to make all that go down smooth with what passes for the law around here.
 But his astral form is a menace.
 On the astral plane, he's burning with holy fire.
 A naive runner might think he's compensating for a dearth of magical skill by loading up power foci, but he's a profoundly adept mage as well.

 An ambush on the astral plane humiliated him in front of his peers and he is chasing high risk combat jobs until the shame lifts--this may never happen.
 Running may be his new life and a meaner outlet for his considerable power.

-####Role:

-Magical weapon.
-I get 9 magic AND 7 spellcasting, as well as +4 for combat spells: 20 total.
-He resists drain at 11. and counterspelling is at 14.

-I had a lot of karma to play with.
-I spent a bunch on foci (keeping in mind the various limits) and two spells, leaving just enough (2) to boost contacts.
-I'm going to say this guy lives in everett but is in driving distances of some appropriate lodges.

-Skill groups are spread out.
-I don't want to be forced to default on stuff where I could be getting a decent attribute bonus.

-Adding another specialization (or taking an appropriate initiate grade) could make this guy very powerful.
-If they survived five or ten good runs, they'd be a singular wizard.